CervaRamiGomez/Exploratory_Analysis_of_Dating_Applications/README.md

 ###### Comparison of all three total app reviews.

 ## How successful are these apps?
-We measured success rate using two metrics: Match Rate and whether a match ended in a long-term relationship.
+We measured the efficiency of the apps using two metrics: Match Rate and Success Rate: whether a match ended in a long-term relationship.

 # Match Rate